Britain's PM Theresa May could face another Brexit defeat in parliament

 A rebellion, even in a symbolic vote, would be a blow to May, who has insisted to EU leaders that if they offer her more concessions to the deal agreed in November, she can command a majority in parliament and get the agreement passed.

-Trade minister Liam Fox urged lawmakers to back the prime minister, warning: “Our European partners will be watching”.
+“It is important that MPs (Members of Parliament) support the prime minister today in order to send another clear message to Brussels on the need to address parliament’s concerns about the backstop so we can leave on time with a deal on March 29,” May’s spokesman told reporters.

 A government source put it more bluntly.
-“Without support from MPs (Members of Parliament), it will be harder for the government to get the changes to the backstop we know they want,” the source said.
+“Without support from MPs, it will be harder for the government to get the changes to the backstop we know they want,” the source said.

-Steve Baker, a member of the pro-Brexit European Research Group of Conservative lawmakers, said no lawmaker in the governing party could associated with anything which seems to take a “no-deal Brexit” off the table.
+Steve Baker, a member of the pro-Brexit European Research Group of Conservative lawmakers, said no lawmaker in the governing party should be associated with anything which seems to take a “no-deal Brexit” off the table.

 “Compromising no deal would be the daftest negotiating strategy and not in the national interest,” he said on Twitter.

-One Conservative MP said the ERG was still discussing which strategy to pursue on Thursday - to vote against or abstain.
+One Conservative lawmaker said the ERG was still discussing which strategy to pursue on Thursday - to vote against or abstain, while another lawmaker said the government was trying to split the group to try to tempt some to back May’s deal.

 May is trying to secure changes to the backstop arrangement to prevent a return of border controls between Northern Ireland and EU-member Ireland to ease concerns that Britain will be kept too closely in the EU’s orbit indefinitely or that the British province will be split away.